 About Studio REV-

-The American Museum of Natural History, The National Domestic Workers Alliance, Walker Art Center, Urban Justice Center, Mozilla Foundation, Studio Museum of Harlem, Peréz Art Museum Miami, New York Hall of Science, Retail Action Project, and more.
+The American Museum of Natural History, Mayor's Office of Immigrant Affairs in the City of New York, The National Domestic Workers Alliance, Walker Art Center, Urban Justice Center, Mozilla Foundation, Peréz Art Museum Miami, New York Hall of Science, Retail Action Project, and more.

-Recognized for our unique perspective, our work has been featured at venues such as The White House, Tribeca Film Festival, The Museum of Modern Art, and grassroots venues nationwide; in media such as The New York Times, The Wall Street Journal, Art Forum, The Los Angeles Times; and universities such as MIT, UC Berkeley, Harvard University, Northeastern University School of Law, and more.
+Recognized for our unique perspective, our work has been featured at venues such as The White House, Tribeca Film Festival, The Museum of Modern Art, and grassroots venues nationwide; in media such as The New York Times, The Wall Street Journal, Art Forum, The Los Angeles Times; and universities such as MIT, UC Berkeley, Harvard University, and more.